akoutit/akoutit.github.io/README.md

 ![Portfolio Banner](bannerli.png)

 Welcome to my GitHub portfolio!
-I'm an engineering graduate actively seeking a full-time position.
+I'm an engineering graduate actively seeking a full-time position as a Data Science, Statistics, and Learning Engineer.
 I aim to leverage the skills and knowledge I've gained during my years at engineering school and preparatory classes.
 I'm eager to apply these in a professional setting, learn new technologies, and continue to grow both professionally and personally.

 ## Table of Contents